AI-multimodal/Lightshow/docs/source/quickstart.rst

                 'cutoff_rho': 200.0},
         }

-It can also contain some other keys, but the element name, cutoff_wfc, cutoff_rho should always be there.
+It can also contain some other keys, but the element name, cutoff_wfc, cutoff_rho should always be in the keys.
 Lightshow will find the corresponding pseudo potential files and copy it to the working directory.
 It will also set the correct pseudo potential filename and recommended cutoff energy automatically.

 3. ``psp_directory`` is given and the corresponding pseudo potentials are not include the ``psp_directory``
    NOTE: ``psp_cutoff_table`` should ALWAYS be provided in this case.
 The structure is the same as the one discussed above.